Past-The-War-Earth/the-struggle-continues-anew.xyz/README.md

 By Spring of 2031:

-Create a limited realistic working simulation of tactical NLNM ground combat with only the command-mode (Augmented Reality controls) participation enabled at platoon, company, battalion and regiment commander level.
+Create a limited, realistic simulation of tactical NLNM ground combat with command-only (Augmented Reality) controls at platoon, company, battalion and regiment commander level.

 3. Phase 3